-- Emergency: Dedicate a route just for this purpose.
-Calls for emergency services should never be mangled by another dial pattern. - Local: Calls to local numbers (usually NXXXXXXXXX). - Toll-free: Calls to toll-free numbers (such as 1-888 or 1-800 numbers) - Mobiles: Ensure that your outbound routes have been configured to handle calls to all mobile phone providers. - International: Calls outside of the country, if permitted (usually 011) - Special: Calls that do not fit any other category.
-This includes calls such as calls to the operator (0) and directory assistance (411) - Long distance: Calls outside of the local calling area, if permitted (usually 1NXXXXXXXX).
+Emergency: Dedicate a route just for this purpose.
+Calls for emergency services should never be mangled by another dial pattern.

+Local: Calls to local numbers (usually NXXXXXXXX).

+Toll-free: Calls to toll-free numbers (such as 1-888 or 1-800 numbers)

+Mobiles: Ensure that your outbound routes have been configured to handle calls to all mobile phone providers.

+International: Calls outside of the country, if permitted (usually 011)

+Special: Calls that do not fit any other category.
+This includes calls such as calls to the operator (0) and directory assistance (411)

+Long distance: Calls outside of the local calling area, if permitted (usually INXXXXXXX).
 Make sure that your outbound routes are designed to properly handle calls if you are using a dedicated provider for international calls.

-4.5.3 Emergency Numbers

-This module defines the external numbers that cannot be restricted, these numbers can be dialed from any extension, either a Hotdesking that is not registered or any extension that has completely restricted outgoing calls.

-Description, a short description to easy recognize this list of emergency numbers.

-Trunks, list of trunks than can be used in case of an emergency call.

-List of Emergency Numbers, telephone number to contact local emergency services for assistance and name of the service that represents this telephone number. eg.: Police, Firefighters, Ambulance, etc.

-4.5.4 Inbound Routes (DID)
+6.5.3 Inbound Routes (DID)